-The sacrament of Holy Baptism, sometimes called "Christening", is available to those who want to become a member of the church or who would like their infant child to be made a member.
+The sacrament of Holy Baptism, sometimes called "Christening", is available to those who want to become a member of the church or who would like their child to be made a member.
 Baptism is not to be entered into lightly.
-It is a once-for-all action, and cannot be undone.
+It is a once-for-all action.
 The person being baptised, or the parents when the one to be baptised is an infant, must already believe in God and in the Son of God, Jesus Christ.
-A short preparation course will be undertaken to prepare the candidate (or the parents of an infant).
-You are invited to contact the Vicar to discuss the possibility of baptism for yourself or your child.
+Please contact the Vicar to discuss baptism for yourself or your child.

 Baptism is not administered during the season of Lent (i.e. for the six weeks before Easter) or during Advent (the four weeks prior to Christmas)

 CHOOSING THE GODPARENTS

 When your child is going to be baptised, you may choose some baptised adults to be the godparents.
 (Traditionally, a boy has two godfathers and one godmother, and a girl has two godmothers and one godfather, but this is not a hard and fast rule.)